CarpeTelam/cv3-developer-tools/README.md

 ### npm run clean
 This will clean any leftover files in the `./extract/` folder that are no longer needed.

+### npm run open
+This will open the store's staging URL (via store.json) in Google Chrome.
+This is a helper script for `npm run dev`

+### npm run dev
+This will watch for changes to files located in `/store/` and when it detects changes it will automatically run `npm run update`.
+It will also launch the staging site in Google Chrome.
+In theory a dev could run `npm run dev` then jump over to their IDE and make changes then jump over to Google Chrome and refresh to see the changes.

 ## Atom Usage